 - Yannirett has been married to Sosimo for 18 years, worked together in ministry since they got married and worked together in their business of bakery shop for 15 yrs. and others places.
 Additional ministerial work for Yannirett: Teach children, Organized vacation bible study, Coordinator of teachers, member of the worship team.

-Our challenges in 2018 in getting these wonderfully qualified pastoral couple to the mission were two-fold,
+Our challenges in 2018, in getting this wonderfully qualified pastoral couple to the mission, were two-fold:

 - funding them since there is no funding possibilities from their home country.